euroargodev/DMQC-fun/README.md

 Why?
 Between 2nd and 6th of December Even (Norway) and Gosia (Poland) visit Birgit and Ingrid in BSH (Germany) to learn the DMQC procedures.
 During the visit, we came up with a "wish list", where we listed the functionalities that we would like to add to the main OWC toolbox or that we need for the preparation of the D-files.

+See the matlab DMQC-fun.m documentation for matlab (help DMQC-fun) for a list of functions and more guidelines for installment and use.
+The scripts themselves (should) have the most updated instructions in for of good coomenting.

 The List

 1. Script to write the D files (skeleton with annotation was send by Birgit to all of us)